+Baiting - Strychnine Advantages:

-- Strychnine permits are required from Qld Health, subject to conditions. - May be used as a bait or in conjunction with traps to ensure a quick death for captured wild dogs. - Flexibility in timing of use; and - Reactive tool responding to wild dog impacts.
+Strychnine permits are required from QLD Health, subject to conditions.
+Strychnine permits are required from Qld Health, subject to conditions.
+May be used as a bait or in conjunction with traps to ensure a quick death for captured wild dogs.
+Flexibility in timing of use; and Reactive tool responding to wild dog impacts.

 Disadvantages:

-- Considered less humane than 1080.

-- Because of its limited use, is not as successful as participating in coordinated 1080 baiting programs; there are some areas strychnine baits cannot be laid.
+Considered less humane than 1080.
+Baiting - PAPP Considered less numane than 1080.
+Because of its limited use, is not as successful as participating in coordinated 1080 baiting programs; there are some areas strychnine baits cannot be laid.
 Conditions apply.
-Must be used in accordance with APVMA permit PER14004; and

-- Non target animals can be affected.

-Baiting - PAPP

-Para-

-aminopropiophenone is the active ingredient of PAPP Baits.

-Advantages:

-- Considered more humane than other baits. - Low risk of secondary poisoning. - Antidote for working dogs if treated within 30mins of ingesting poison. - Breaks down in the environment in both soil and water by microorganisms; and - Animals destroyed by PAPP can be distinguished from animals destroyed by other chemicals by the inclusion of yellow beads in the carcass stomach.
+Must be used in accordance with APVMA permit PER14004; and Non target animals can be affected.
+Para-amino propiophenone is the active ingredient of PAPP Baits.
+Considered more humane than other baits.
+Low risk of secondary poisoning.
+Antidote for working dogs if treated within 30mins of ingesting poison.
+Breaks down in the environment in both soil and water by microorganisms; and Animals destroyed by PAPP can be distinguished from animals destroyed by other chemicals by the inclusion of yellow beads in the carcass stomach.
+Disadvantages: Manufactured baits have been found to be less palatable than fresh meat baits.
+Native animals have been known to be susceptible to baits.
+Fencing Advantages: Able to protect high value assets (e.g., Sheep) Can limit impacts and dispersal of wild dogs' movement back into areas where they have been controlled; and Exclusion fencing can be an appropriate control measure in peri-urban areas.
+Disadvantages: Expensive to build; ongoing maintenance required; and Can have negative impacts on non-target species by reducing access to water and food.

-Disadvantages:

-- Manufactured baits have been found to be less palatable than fresh meat baits. - Native animals have been known to be susceptible to baits.

-Fencing

-Advantages:

-- Able to protect high value assets (e.g., Sheep) - Can limit impacts and dispersal of wild dogs' movement back into areas where they have been controlled; and - Exclusion fencing can be an appropriate control measure in peri-urban areas.

-Disadvantages:

-- Expensive to build; ongoing maintenance required; and - Can have negative impacts on non-target species by reducing access to water and food.